JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 2.5
 ```

-### Column-Wise Operations

-We can also apply a function to each column of a `DataFrame` with the `aggregate` function.
+We can also apply a function to each column of a `DataFrame` using `select`.
 For example:
 ```jldoctest dataframe
 julia> df = DataFrame(A = 1:4, B = 4.0:-1.0:1.0)
 4×2 DataFrame